ianthetechie/SwiftCGI/README.md

 have as many features as Django.

 ## Current status
-I would currently classify SwiftCGI as alpha status in that it is a funcitonal base that exhibits proper modular design, is (mostly) unit tested, but is still rather incomplete.
+I would currently classify SwiftCGI as alpha in that it is a funcitonal base that mostly modular design, is (mostly) unit tested, but is still rather incomplete.
 It is not ready for prime time yet, so expect things to change very rapidly over the next few months.
 (NOTE: The current server has the same limitations of FCGIKit, which will be remedied in the future).

+The project and demos are currently Swift 2.0 compatible, but have not yet been fully rewritten to capture the true spirit of Swift 2.0.
+This is in the works.

 ## Credits
 I'm not sure I'd say this project was "inspired" by [FCGIKit](https://github.com/fervo/FCGIKit), but the core of this